transcode-open/apt-cyg/README.md

 * "apt-cyg packages-cached-count" count number of cached packages in cache/mirrordir.
 * "apt-cyg packages-cached-size" count size of cached packages in cache/mirrordir.
 * "apt-cyg repair-acl" repair acl.
+* "apt-cyg source" download source archive.
+* "apt-cyg download" download the binary package into the current directory.
+* "apt-cyg mirror" download the binary package into the current cache/mirrordir as mirror.

 Requirements
 ------------